Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/flow.md

 </article>
 ```

-### Type roles take part in the spacing
+### Type roles and spacing

-Most of these relationships are recognised from the role class an element carries, not only from the element itself.
-Applying the right typography role therefore also produces the right spacing, and applying a generic approximation produces neither.
+Relationships are determined by a type element's role class.
+Applying the right typography role produces the right spacing, applying a generic approximation does not.

 ```html
 <!-- Recognised as a heading and its supporting line, and closed up accordingly -->